LeningradCowboys/my-new-project/README.md

 * Collaboration with mental health professionals for supervised AI learning
 * Development of VR-based therapy sessions

-To move forward with this project, I would need to deepen my understanding of AI techniques for natural language processing, personalization, and emotional intelligence.
-Collaborating with mental health experts and obtaining guidance from experienced AI developers would be crucial in ensuring the safety, ethics, and effectiveness of the AI-Powered Mental Health Companion.
+To move forward with this project, I would need to deepen my understanding of AI techniques for NLP, personalization, and emotional intelligence.
+Collaborating with mental health experts and obtaining guidance from experienced AI developers would be crucial in ensuring the safety, ethics, and effectiveness.

 ## Acknowledgments

 * Inspired by mental health chatbots, such as Woebot and Youper.
-* The project will utilize open-source libraries and frameworks such as NLTK and Hugging Face Transformers, which are available under the Apache License 2.0.
+* The project will utilize open-source libraries and frameworks such as NLTK and Hugging Face Transformers.
 * Mental health resources and best practices will be sourced from reputable organizations such as the World Health Organization and the National Institute of Mental Health, with proper attribution and licensing.